 Saint-Exupéry didn’t have access to a vast menagerie, so he based the illustrations on what he could find.
 Pulling inspiration from his own life, he modeled many of the characters from real figures—a friend’s poodle became the sheep, while his own pet boxer became the tiger.

-7. One of the main characters is never actually shown to the reader.
+7. One of the main characters in The Little Prince is never actually shown to the reader.

-Curiously, the pilot—the narrator and one of the main characters—is never depicted in the book.
+Curiously, the pilot—the narrator and one of the main characters—is never depicted in The Little Prince.
 A 2014 exhibit at the Morgan Library and Museum in New York showcased many of Saint-Exupéry’s unpublished drawings, including one depicting the narrator sleeping beside his plane.
 Christine Nelson, curator of literary and historical manuscripts at the Morgan, shared her thoughts on the piece: "We can only speculate about why [he] decided to remove that image.
 But he was very good at excising what was not essential to his story."
-A fitting analysis, considering that the story famously says, "L’essentiel est invisible pour les yeux." ("What is essential is invisible to the eyes," a line that itself went through many revisions.)
+A fitting analysis, considering that the story famously says, "L’essentiel est invisible pour les yeux" ("What is essential is invisible to the eyes," a line that itself went through many revisions).